AlirezaPrz/Smart-Air-Group67/README.md

 ## **Onboarding**
 - Each user type receives onboarding on first use.
 - If a child accesses their account through the Parent app or logs in independently, onboarding is triggered for them as well.

+---

+## Notes / Known Limitations
+- Some Firestore queries require composite indexes (see above).
+- Triage incidents are derived from PEF daily logs (based on zone / thresholds used in the app).
+- If data is missing on provider screens, confirm:
+  1) Parent enabled the sharing toggle
+  2) Provider UID is in `sharedProviderUids`
+  3) Firestore rules allow the provider read access